 - Cashflow - this is the balance of all of the money flowing in and out of your business.
 You should regularly review and update your forecast.
 See cashflow management.

 - Working capital - have your requirements changed?
 If so, try to determine why and assess how this compares to the industry standard.
-See how to use your business plan to get funding.

 - Growth - do you have plans in place to adapt your financing to accommodate your business' changing needs and growth?
 Find out more about financing growth.